SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/join-split/row-distributor.md

 Create multiple Dataframes based on provided filter conditions from an input Dataframe.

-This is useful for cases where rows from the input Dataframe needs to be distributed into multiple Dataframes in different ways for the downstream application/pipeline.
+This is useful for cases where rows from the input Dataframe needs to be distributed into multiple Dataframes in different ways for downstream Gems.

 ### Parameters